 If she's uncomfortable with the answers, she may want to seek another counselor's guidance.

 Some who consider adoption find it helpful to contact birth parent support groups to speak with couples who have "been there."
-These groups are often pillars of support for those who choose to place their child for adoption, and often provide insight into this important decision.
+These groups are often pillars of support for those who choose to place their child for adoption, and often provide insight into this critical decision.
 Encourage your friend to talk with her partner or trusted clergy for additional support.

 As a public service, the National Foster Care & Adoption Directory provides a state specific list including adoption specialists, local private adoption agencies, public agencies, and support groups.
 They provide comprehensive information on adoption, including the fact sheet, "Are you Pregnant and Thinking about Adoption?".
 Hope this information helps your friend find support to guide her with the decision that's best for her situation.Alice!